projectriff/projectriff.io/docs/v0.4/invokers/node.md

 };
 ```

 The lifecycle methods are optional, and should only be implemented when needed.
 The hooks may be either traditional or async functions.
-Lifecycle functions have up to 10 seconds to complete their work, or the function invoker will abort.
+Lifecycle functions have up to 10 seconds to complete their work, or the function invoker aborts.

 ## Creating a function